payscrypt/payscrypt-woocommerce/README.md

 Woocommerce payment plugin for the safest cryptocurrency payment gateway **Payscrypt**

-## Why Payscrypt is the Safest Cryptocurrenct Payment Gateway
+## Why Payscrypt is the Safest Cryptocurrency Payment Gateway

 Because Payscrypt only needs the public key.
 [Check it out](https://payscrypt.com)